presse

 20/06/2025

-Drinks contained in glass bottles contain more microplastic particles than those in plastic bottles, cartons or cans.
+Microplastics are present in all beverages, but those packaged in glass bottles contain more microplastic particles than those in plastic bottles, cartons or cans.
 This was the surprising finding of a study conducted by the Boulogne-sur-Mer unit of the ANSES Laboratory for Food Safety.
 The scientists hypothesised that these plastic particles could come from the paint used on bottle caps.
-These findings have highlighted a source of microplastics in drinks that manufacturers can easily address.
+Water and wine are less affected than other beverages.
+These findings have highlighted a source of microplastics in drinks that manufacturers can easily take measures to address.

 Think twice before consuming large amounts of liquorice to avoid the risk of hypertension